The ultimate guide to sharing content on LinkedIn to generate new business for your small accountancy firm.

 The best content for LinkedIn gets people wanting to engage.
 And that means you need to turn up as a human first.

-- Instead of just sharing a link to an article share your thoughts and opinions about the article and state why your ideal client should read it.
+- Instead of just sharing a link to an article share your thoughts and opinions about it and state why your ideal client should read it.

 - Express your views and opinions on recent government announcements or updates rather than just repeating the press release verbatim.